American Graffiti (1973)

 Steve Bolander: I think it would strengthen our relationship.
 Then we'd know for sure that we're really in love.
 Not that there's any doubt.

-John Milner: If you ever get tired of going steady with somebody that ain't around, I'm up for grabs.
+John Milner: [to a girl in a Studebaker] If you ever get tired of going steady with somebody that ain't around, I'm up for grabs.

 Peg: [to Laurie] Why are you so depressed?
 You'll forget him in a week.
 After you're elected senior Queen, you'll have so many boys after your bod.